 Nitrates tend to be a bit sneakier.
 They build up in the aquarium over time in clean, properly cycled aquariums.
 Bi-weekly water changes help keep nitrate levels down and keep your fish healthier.

-Another note to make about your tank’s cycle and schooling fish is that adding too many fish at one time can upset the cycle.
+Another note to make about your tank’s cycle and schooling fish is that adding too many fish at one time can upset the process.
 Since you are increasing your bio load, you must give the beneficial bacteria time to catch up.

-A school of schooling fish should be added all at once to reduce stress, though you should be prepared to do extra water changes for a short period in order to counteract the potential increases in ammonia or nitrite.
+A group of schooling fish should be added all at once to reduce stress, though you should be prepared to do extra water changes for a short period in order to counteract the potential increases in ammonia or nitrite.

-Neon Tetras are not picky when it comes to food and will accept almost any tropical fish food flakes.
+Glow Neon Tetras are not picky when it comes to food and will accept almost any tropical fish food flakes.
 They seem to prefer flakes over pellets, but aside from that, they will accept almost any brand.

 Some brands are better than others, and personally I prefer Hikari since they have less fillers and more protein than others, and my fish love it!